brunoclpinto/BUFY/docs/design_overview.md

 Command handlers still live alongside the shell for now, but they interact with the registry/state/output instead of writing directly to stdout or poking global variables.
 Script mode continues to use the same entry point (`run_cli`) and benefits from the new modular boundary.

-When a required argument is omitted in interactive mode, the handler calls into `CliApp::select_with`, which delegates to the appropriate provider and prompts the user to choose an entry.
+When a required argument is omitted in interactive mode, the handler calls into `ShellContext::select_with`, which delegates to the appropriate provider and prompts the user to choose an entry.
 Cancelling simply returns control to the prompt;
 supplying a value proceeds exactly as if it had been typed initially.
 Tests can exercise the same code paths by queueing deterministic selections via the